Lightstreamer/Lightstreamer-lib-python-adapter/README.rst

               print("Message {} arrived for user {} in the session {}"
                     .format(user, session_id, message))

-4) Run the adaters, by creating, configuring and starting the server class instances:
+4) Run the adapters, by creating, configuring and starting the server class instances:

    .. code-block:: python